bytecodealliance/wasm-micro-runtime/samples/simple/README.md

 ```
 In the payload, we can see `num` is 1 which means 1 application is installed. `applet1`stands for the name of the 1st application. `heap1` stands for the heap size of the 1st application.

-- Send request from host to specific wasm application<br/>
+- Send request from host to specific wasm application
 ```
 $ ./host_tool -r /app/request_handler/url1 -A GET